 \subsection{Memory Models in Vision Tasks}

-There are some prior works exploring memory models~\cite{squire2015memory} in various vision tasks in video, such as video object segmentation~(VOS)~\cite{cheng2022xmem,oh2019video,cheng2021rethinking,hu2021learning,lu2020video,mao2021joint,seong2020kernelized,seong2021hierarchical,xie2021efficient,ying2023ctvis}, multi-object tracking~(MOT)~\cite{cai2022memot,hao2022umotma,xin2022multi,fang2018recurrent,allen2006multiple} and visual object tracking~(VOT)~\cite{zhou2023memory,fu2021stmtrack,yang2018learning,liu2017mavot,ma2018adaptive}.
-MeMOT~\cite{cai2022memot} build a large spatiotemporal memory that stores the past observations of the tracked objects.
-XMem~\cite{cheng2022xmem} develop an architecture that incorporates multiple independent yet deeply-connected feature memory stores to handle long videos with thousands frames.
-We drew the experience of those prior arts and further adopt memory model combining with LLMs.
-Unlike using embedded feature given by certain visual encoder, we found that using tokens in Transformers~\cite{vaswani2017attention} as the carriers of memory suitable for both LLMs and ViT~\cite{dosovitskiy2020image} based visual encoder.
-Our proposed method mainly focus on reducing the redundant of visual tokens in video and building a memory mechanism to pass the information among large temporal range.
+There are some prior works exploring memory models~\cite{squire2015memory} in various vision tasks in videos, such as video object segmentation~(VOS)~\cite{cheng2022xmem,hu2021learning,seong2020kernelized,seong2021hierarchical}, multi-object tracking~(MOT)~\cite{cai2022memot,hao2022umotma,xin2022multi,allen2006multiple}, visual object tracking~(VOT)~\cite{zhou2023memory,yang2018learning,liu2017mavot,ma2018adaptive}, and action understanding~\cite{wang2023memory}.
+MeMOT~\cite{cai2022memot} builds a large spatiotemporal memory that stores the past observations of the tracked objects.
+XMem~\cite{cheng2022xmem} develops an architecture that incorporates multiple independent yet deeply-connected feature memory storage to handle long videos with thousands of frames.
+We learn from the experience of those prior arts and further adopt an effective memory mechanism in combination with LLMs.

+Our method focuses on reducing the redundancy of visual tokens in the video and building a memory mechanism to pass the information among a large temporal range.